LEWPA surveyed municipalities within the NYS Lake Erie watershed. Find out their water quality priorities: download a PDF of the full Survey Report.

 The Lake Erie Watershed Protection Alliance (LEWPA) conducted a survey of municipalities within the New York State Lake Erie watershed, which are in Cattaraugus, Chautauqua, and Erie counties.
 The results of this survey will be used to prioritize resources and pursue funding opportunities for implementation of projects.
 You can download a PDF of the full Survey Report, where you can find out who completed the survey and what the priorities are.

-The LEWPA Regional Priorities for 2013 are as follows:
+The LEWPA Regional Priorities for 2013 were as follows:

 1. Economic Development